janexiao312/habit_tracking/memory-bank/systemPatterns.md

 # System Patterns

 ## System Architecture
 The application follows a modular architecture with a clear separation of concerns between different components.
 The frontend is built using React with TypeScript, and the UI components are styled using Material-UI (MUI).
 State management is handled using Redux or Context API, and data visualization is implemented using D3.js or Chart.js.
-The application integrates with Apple HealthKit API for health data synchronization and uses IndexedDB or localStorage for local data storage.
+The application integrates with Apple HealthKit API for health data synchronization and uses MongoDB for data persistence, with Mongoose as the ODM (Object Document Mapper) and Express.js for the backend API.

 ## Key Technical Decisions
 - **React with TypeScript**: Chosen for its strong typing and component-based architecture, which enhances code maintainability and scalability.